Inside USBE > Departments and Programs > Career and Technical Education (CTE) > Resources > Onsite Civil Rights Review

 Civil Rights Regulations for Elementary and Secondary Education

-The U.S. Department of Education is designated by the U.S. Department of Justice to resolve complaints alleging noncompliance with this part against public elementary and secondary education systems and institutions, public institutions of higher education and vocational education (other than schools of medicine, dentistry, nursing, and other health-related schools), and public libraries.
+The United States Department of Education is designated by the United States Department of Justice to resolve complaints alleging noncompliance with this part against public elementary and secondary education systems and institutions, public institutions of higher education and vocational education (other than schools of medicine, dentistry, nursing, and other health-related schools), and public libraries.